Laura-Burgmane/Java/#J11_24_April.md

 On the other hand, returning a value from a method means providing a result back to the calling part of the program so that it can use that result in its calculations or operations.

+//Access modifiers:
+//public
+//private
+//protected

+//Whether or not the function is static:
+//static
+//

+//Return type:
+//void
+//int
+//String
+//int[]
+//boolean
+//... ...